hashicorp/terraform-provider-azurerm/website/docs/d/oracle_autonomous_database_regular.html.markdown

 * `memory_per_oracle_compute_unit_in_gbs` - The amount of memory (in GBs) enabled per ECPU or OCPU.

-* `ncharacter_set` - The national character set for the autonomous database.
+* `national_character_set` - The national character set for the autonomous database.
 The default is AL16UTF16.
 Allowed values are: AL16UTF16 or UTF8.

 * `next_long_term_backup_time_stamp` - The date and time when the next long-term backup would be created.